theUncanny/powerline-go/README.md

-# powerline-shell-go
+# powerline-go

-Attempted fork of [powerline-shell](https://github.com/milkbikis/powerline-shell) into [Go](http://golang.org/)
+Attempted fork of [powerline-shell](https://github.com/milkbikis/powerline-shell) in [Go](http://golang.org/)

-This application does not cover all features of powerline-shell, only those that I currently use, and it is not configurable.
+This application does not cover all features of powerline-shell, only those that I currently use.

+For now it is only configurable trough modifying the source recompilation, which is quite fast with Go.

 ## Usage

+If you haven't install go, please do by using your favourite package manager, i.e.

+    brew install golang

+Don't forget to set `$GOPATH` in your shell profile and update `$PATH`, something like:

+    export GOPATH=$HOME/golang
+    export PATH="$GOPATH/bin:$PATH"

-Install the binary with
+Then install the binary with

-    go get github.com/sivel/powerline-shell-go
+    go get github.com/otann/powerline-go
-    go install github.com/sivel/powerline-shell-go
+    go install github.com/otann/powerline-go

 ### Bash